Schools Near Jersey City with Game Design Programs

 Graduates will be familiar with the hardware and software used in new media projects and use this knowledge to create original animations, games, DVDs, CDs and websites.
 Admission to the program is open to students who have a high school diploma or GED or who are 18 years old or older.

-Associate in Applied Science in Game Design and Programming
+Associate in Applied Science (A.A.S.) in Game Design

 Long Island University - CW Post Campus

-Situated on Long Island's north shore, LIU Post (named after Post cereal heiress Marjorie Post) offers undergraduate and graduate degrees in about 260 majors.
+Situated on Long Island's north shore, LIU Post (named after Post cereal heiress Marjorie Post) offers more than 250 undergraduate and graduate degrees and advanced certificates.
 The university's School of Visual and Performing Arts administers 27 programs, including the game design programs.

 Bachelor of Fine Arts (B.F.A.) in Digital Art and Design

-Master of Arts in Digital Game Design and Development
+Bachelor of Fine Arts (B.F.A.) in Digital Game Design and Development